-Mark Glickman is a Senior Lecturer on Statistics in the Harvard University Department of Statistics, and serves as editor-in-chief for the Journal of Quantitative Analysis in Sports.
-His research interests include creating statistical methods for rating competitors in games and sports, which arose from his involvement in playing tournament chess.
-He attained the title of U.S. national master in 1988 and invented the Glicko and Glicko-2 rating systems, both of which have been adopted by many gaming organizations internationally.
+Mark Glickman is a Senior Lecturer on Statistics in the Harvard University Department of Statistics, and is Senior Statistician at the Center for Healthcare Organization and Implementation Research, a Veterans Administration Center of Innovation.
+His research interests include creating statistical methods for rating competitors in games and sports, and applications to healthcare and health policy.
+He is the director of the Harvard Sports Analytics Laboratory, and has invented the Glicko and Glicko-2 rating systems, both of which have been adopted by many gaming organizations internationally.

 Sunil Gupta is the Edward W. Carter Professor of Business Administration and Chair of the General Management Program at Harvard Business School.
 He is also the co-chair of the executive program on Driving Digital Strategy.
 In the recent past, he has taught an elective course on Digital Marketing Strategy to MBA students and Advanced Management Program to senior managers.